Michigan state trooper accused of fatally hitting a fleeing suspect with an SUV is charged with murder - KESQ

 “Detective Sergeant Keely’s actions that day were legally, grossly negligent and created a very high risk of death or great bodily harm, which could have otherwise been prevented,” Nessel said.

 Keely was suspended from his position following the incident, Michigan State Police Director Col. James Grady II said last month.
-CNN has sought comment from MSP on his employment status following the murder charge.
+CNN has sought comment from state police on his employment status following the murder charge.

+The case comes amid a national push for greater scrutiny of police use of force, especially against people of color.

 “As an African American male and a father, it’s not lost on me that this is the death of another young African American male following an interaction with police,” Grady said.